Minor Digital IP and Law

 Jeanne Mouton (PhD candidate)

 Jeanne Mouton is a PhD candidate in economics at Université Côte d’Azur under the supervision of Frédéric Marty.
-She is also an academic assistant for the European Economics Department, European Legal and Economics Analysis track, at the College of Europe in Brugge.
+She was an academic assistant for the European Economics Department, European Legal and Economics Analysis track, at the College of Europe in Brugge and she is now working at the EU Commission, DG CONNECT, DMA Unit.
 Her research field covers industrial organization, competition law and economics, digital economics, economics of privacy, with a focus on damages actions following abuse of dominance infringements in digital markets.

 Nathalie Nielson (PhD candidate)